A reader writes:

 Keep your notes visible

 For a standard “talking head” video, hold your notes up as demonstrated by the central figure in the image above.
-You want the notes visible in the shot while you are reading from them, but not directly in front of you, where they can create a barrier between you and your audience.
+You want the notes visible in the shot while you are reading from them, but not directly in front of you, where they can create a barrier between you and the lens (your audience).
 Ideally, keep them between your waist and shoulder.
 When reading from your notes, remember to make it obvious that you are referring to them so as to avoid any “shifty” glances at something that is off-screen.

-If using paper, keep your notes still to avoid creating any rustling sounds and movements that can distract the viewer and upstage you.
+If using paper, keep your notes still to avoid creating any rustling sounds and movements, which can be highly distracting on-screen and completely upstage your message.
 Better yet, use cards or a digital screen instead of paper.
 If using a digital screen, make sure the font is large enough so that you don’t squint or strain to read the text.
 Squinting brings tension to the face, and it is a similar facial expression to frowning, – a negative emotion that can be off-putting to your viewers at a subconscious level.

 Make sure that your eyes can still see the camera lens in your peripheral vision when you are reading.
 If your eyes can’t see the lens, you inadvertently create a psychological barrier between you and your viewer.
 The viewer must be able to see your eyes for the majority of the time that you appear on-screen.
 Doing so will help you stay connected with your viewer.